 My church only used the King James Versions.

 My mom bought me a King James Version.

-Pretty much every body in Jamaica was reading the King James Version (as far as I knew) and so I never gave it a second thought.
+Pretty much everyone in Jamaica was reading the King James Version (as far as I knew) and so I never gave it a second thought.